csummerson/csummerson/README.md

 ## About Me
-I am a sophmore in college interested in general programming, game development, and AI.
+I am a sophomore in college interested in general programming, game development, and AI.
 Right now, I'm working in Godot with C# to make a voxel game using surfacenets.

 <h2>Tools I've Used</h2>